apache/nutch/src/plugin/index-replace/README.txt

 Flags
     The flags is an integer sum of the flag values defined in http://docs.oracle.com/javase/7/docs/api/constant-values.html (Sec: java.util.regex.Pattern)

-Escaping
-    Since the regexp is being read from a config file, any escaped values must be double escaped.
-Eg:  id=/\\s+//  will cause the escaped \s+ match pattern to be used.

 Creating New Fields
     If you express the fieldname as fldname1:fldname2=[replacement], then the replacer will create a new field